alubbe/memoryleak/Readme.md

 # Showcase of a Jade Memory Leak (v8's fault)
-Newer versions of v8 introduced a performance regression, where
+Some time between 3.24.35.22 and 3.26.33, v8 introduced a performance regression, where
 ```sh
 /usr/bin/time -v node -e "for(var i = 0; i < 500000; i++) (function(){var array = [{a: 1, b: 'r'}]; array.push({a:2, b:'s'});})()"
 ```